getstrake/aws-pricing-sheets-addon/README.md

 # Macroscope - AWS-Pricing Sheet Add-on version 2

+We're excited to bring AWS pricing data back to your Google Sheets and we'll be announcing some expanded features soon.
+In the meantime feel free to raise issues, and to collaborate on the project please reach out to us at hello@macroscope.io.
+We'd love to hear from you.
 This is a continuation of the AWS Pricing [found here](https://github.com/getmacroscope/aws-pricing)

 # AWS Pricing add-on for Google Sheets